StyXman/ayrton/README.md

-With `sh` you could `from sh import echo` and it will create a callable that will transparently run `/bin/echo` for you; `ayrton` takes a step further and creates the callable on the fly, so you don't have to predeclare it.
+With `sh` you could `from sh import echo` and it will create a callable that will transparently run `/bin/echo` for you; `ayrton` takes a step further and creates the callable on the fly, so you don't have to pre-declare it.
 Another difference is that under `sh`, `echo`'s output gets captured by default, which means that you don't see it unless you later print it. `ayrton` tries to be more shell-like, sending the output where it should.
 If you want to capture the output, just tell